History of Utah

-Prehistory
+History

-Archaeological evidence dates the earliest habitation of Native Americans in Utah to about 10,000 to 12,000 years ago.
-Paleolithic people lived near the Great Basin's swamps and marshes, which had an abundance of fish, birds, and small game animals.
+Archaeological evidence dates the earliest habitation of humans in Utah to about 10,000 to 12,000 years ago.
+Rich people lived near the Great Basin's swamps and marshes, which has a history of fish, birds, and small game animals.
 Big game, including bison, mammoths and ground sloths, also were attracted to these water sources.
 Over the centuries, the mega-fauna died, this population was replaced by the Desert Archaic people, who sheltered in caves near the Great Salt Lake.
 Relying more on gathering than the previous Utah residents, their diet was mainly composed of cattails and other salt tolerant plants such as pickleweed, burro weed and sedge.
 Red meat appears to have been more of a luxury, although these people used nets and the atlatl to hunt water fowl, ducks, small animals and antelope.
 Artifacts include nets woven with plant fibers and rabbit skin, woven sandals, gaming sticks, and animal figures made from split-twigs.
 About 3,500 years ago, lake levels rose and the population of Desert Archaic people appears to have dramatically decreased.
 The Great Basin may have been almost unoccupied for 1,000 years.

 The Fremont culture, named from sites near the Fremont River in Utah, lived in what is now north and western Utah and parts of Nevada, Idaho and Colorado from approximately 600 to 1300 AD.
 These people lived in areas close to water sources that had been previously occupied by the Desert Archaic people, and may have had some relationship with them.
 However, their use of new technologies define them as a distinct people.
 Fremont technologies include: